SHARE THIS ARTICLE

 Lower-risk locations and better insurance history tend to positively affect your rates, and having a positive credit score helps, too.
 It can give you a preferred rate depending on its strength!

-Oftentimes your needs and your budget will dictate the policy you purchase.
+Some insurance companies offer more competitive rates for homes in flood-prone areas while others provide coverage for winter-related damages.
 We recommend you speak with an Insurance Consultant who can help you determine what’s best for your unique needs and situation.

 Contact your Insurance Consultant about a month before you need to acquire or update your home insurance policy and ask them to look at other companies.
 That way, they’ll know to compare coverages and prices on your behalf, and they’ll come back to you with your best options.
 But remember: Just because it’s cheaper somewhere else doesn’t mean it’s better!